Claude Desktop Extension

 |---|---|

-create_event | Create a new event, including an optional location and optional relative reminders. |
+create_event | Create a new event, with optional location, reminders, and IANA time zone identifiers for cross-timezone scheduling. |

-create_task | Create a new task, with optional relative reminders when it has a due date. |
+create_task | Create a new task, with optional due date, reminders, and an IANA time zone identifier. |

 Update — change existing items: